 Even though we are discussing tooth brushing, it just wouldn’t be complete without mentioning those tooth surfaces between your teeth – the ones that can’t be reached with a brush.
 Yes, that’s right – we all need to floss!
 Daily flossing keeps the dentist away by preventing cavities and helps to keep your gums in good shape.

-At a Dillon Family Dentistry, we want you to have strong healthy teeth and gums, fresh breath and a beautiful smile!
-Please call us now at 610 525-5497 to schedule an appointment, ask any question about keeping your teeth and gums nice and clean, or even schedule a complimentary tooth brushing and flossing lesson!
-We are here for you, Bryn Mawr and beyond!
+As a dentist in Bryn Mawr, PA, we want you to have strong healthy teeth and gums, fresh breath and a beautiful smile!
+Please call us now at 610 510-8197 to schedule an appointment at our dental office, ask any question about keeping your teeth and gums nice and clean, or even schedule a complimentary tooth brushing and flossing lesson!
+We are here for you in Bryn Mawr and beyond!